leangjia/blender_docs/trunk/blender_docs/manual/addons/render/render_freestyle_svg.rst

    :Category:  Render
    :Panel:     :menuselection:`Properties --> Render --> Freestyle SVG Export`

 Usage
 =====

-Activate :doc:`Freestyle rendering </render/freestyle/introduction>` and then render your scene with F12.
+Activate :doc:`Freestyle rendering </render/freestyle/introduction>` and then render your scene with *Render Image*.
-Your render will be displayed, and in the background the SVG version will be saved to the default output path :menuselection:`Properties --> Output --> Output`.
+Your render will be displayed, and the SVG version will be saved to the default output path :menuselection:`Properties --> Output --> Output`.

 Options
 =======